djvill/APLS/doc/apls-101-getting-started/doc-navigation.md

   > APLS's original URL was <https://labb-cat.linguistics.pitt.edu/labbcat>.
   > But the <https://apls.pitt.edu/labbcat> URL was chosen as an alias because it's shorter, easier to remember, and less prone to typos.

+## Page layouts

+Occasionally you'll see a screenshot from an APLS page that includes dotted outlines to highlight different elements.
+You can toggle these outlines off or on by clicking _Hide outlines_ or _Show outlines_.
+For example, here's the layout of the <span class="apls-page">Transcript</span> page from the [Viewing a transcript docpage]({{ '/doc/view-transcript#page-layout' | relative_url }}):

+{% include screengrab.html src="transcript/overview.png" layout=true %}

 [Next page: **Navigating APLS**]({{ '/doc/navigation' | relative_url }}){: .btn .next-page }